Samuel Duncan Parnell: 1840–1841

 Parnell met a shipping agent named George Hunter on board the ship.
 Soon after arriving in New Zealand, Hunter asked Parnell to build him a store on Lambton Quay.
 Parnell agreed, on the condition that he would only work eight hours per day.
 Hunter was initially reluctant, but Parnell argued, now famously, that "we have twenty-four hours per day given us; eight of these should be for work, eight for sleeping, and the remaining eight for recreation and in which for men to do what little things they want for themselves.
 I am ready to start to-morrow morning at eight o'clock, but it must be on these terms or none at all."
 (This echoed the famous slogan originated by Robert Owen in 1817: "Eight hours' labour, Eight hours' recreation, Eight hours' rest.")
 Hunter pointed out how different this was from London, but Parnell replied "We're not in London."
 However, as there was a severe shortage of skilled workers in New Zealand, Hunter was forced to accept Parnell's terms on the spot.

 Parnell greeted ships coming in to Port Nicholson, and told all new migrants not to work more than eight hours a day.
 In a workers' meeting at October 1840, it was agreed that people should only work eight hours a day, which must be between 8am and 5pm.
 Anyone accepting less favourable working conditions was to be thrown into the harbour.
 The eight-hour day was cemented when, in 1841, road-builders in Hutt Valley went on strike after being told to work longer hours.

 1842–1890

 In 1842, his first wife Mary Ann died, and in 1843 Parnell sold his Hutt Valley country land, and started an animal farm in Karori.
-On 12 December 1851 he married another widow, Sarah Sophia Brunger, with two children.
+On 12 December 1851 he married another widow, Sarah Sophia Brunger, with two surviving children.

 While a farmer, Parnell still did some carpentry work, and built a home for the local judge.

 In October 1873 Parnell returned to Wellington, and lived in Cambridge Terrace.
 Parnell never had any children of his own, and his second wife died in 1888.
 The by-then much honoured and respected Parnell died on 17 December 1890.
 Thousands of people attended his public funeral three days later.
 He is buried at Bolton Street Memorial Park, and his grave is part of the memorial trail.